DaanDemaecker/Gradwork/LearningLog/LearningLog.md

     - Set up questionnaire and sent to as many people as possible

 ## 10/08 - 13/08
     - Took all measurments needed for second half of the experiment

+## 14/08 - 15/08
+    - Filtered measurements, made graphs and started drafting paper

+## 16/08 - 17/08
+    - Finished draft of paper

+## 18/08 - 20/08
+    -Continued paper and created presentation

+## 21/08
+    - Test presentation